Dart-Code/Website/_docs/recommended-settings.md

 		// this, all instances of the selected text will be highlighted, interfering
 		// with Dart's ability to highlight only exact references to the selected variable.
 		"editor.selectionHighlight": false,

-		// By default, VS Code will pre-select the most recently used item from code
-		// completion.
-This is usually not the most relevant item.
-		//
-		// "first" will always select top item
-		// "recentlyUsedByPrefix" will filter the recently used items based on the
-		//     text immediately preceding where completion was invoked.
-		"editor.suggestSelection": "first",

 		// Allows pressing <TAB> to complete snippets such as `for` even when the
 		// completion list is not visible.